 - 1. Each student will be required to engage in a minimum of 100 hours of supervised counseling experiences including: - a.
 In COUN 6376, students must complete a minimum of 40 direct client contact hours and must have 1 hour individual or triadic supervision weekly.
-If students earn 10 hours of direct

-- client contact in COUN 6374 Group Practicum with documentation of weekly supervision, he or she may use the 10 hours toward the 40-hour direct client contact requirement for COUN 6376 and reduce the number of direct contract hours to 30; - b.
+If students earn 10 hours of direct client contact in COUN 6374 Group Practicum with documentation of weekly supervision, he or she may use the 10 hours toward the 40-hour direct client contact requirement for COUN 6376 and reduce the number of direct contract hours to 30; - b.
 Client assessment, including intakes, testing and test interpretation where appropriate; - c.
 Individual and group supervision.
 Each M.A.
 CMHC/MCFC student, and each M.Ed. student will receive one hour of individual (triadic) supervision from a designated doctoral student or other qualified supervisor.
 Supervisors must sign a weekly log for documenting supervision (CACREP requirement); - d.
 Record keeping relative to client caseload (session logs, counselor's notes, etc.); - e.
 Attending professional counseling conferences (needs instructor's approval). - 2.
-During the practicum hours when a student is not counseling, she or he should be participating in receiving feedback from the instructor, serving as a "reflecting team" member, observing a counseling session, role-playing counseling skills with other practicum student(s), or becoming familiar with specified assessment instruments. - 3.
+During the practicum hours when a student is not counseling, she or he should be participating in receiving feedback from the instructor, serving as a "reflecting team"

+- member, observing a counseling session, role-playing counseling skills with other practicum student(s), or becoming familiar with specified assessment instruments. - 3.
 Each client session is to be audio- and video-recorded for critique and supervision purposes. - 4.
 Prompt, regular attendance is expected for class, client sessions, and supervision.
 All assignments must be completed in order to pass this course. - 5.
 Whether a member of ACA or not, the counselor intern must adhere at all times to the Ethical Standards of the American Counseling Association. - 6.
-Disclose to each client that this is an Academic Civic Engagement designated course and that feedback from the clients regarding the felt impact of A.C.E. on the client may be collected after the third and final sessions of the Practicum. - 7.
-Write a two-three page paper reflecting on the impact felt by the student as a result of A.C.E. activities.
-Due last night of class.
-Students failing to meet this requirement will receive one course grade letter deduction (e.g. from A to B).
-(See below) - 8.
 Each counselor intern is responsible for the following written papers, as well as any others which may be assigned, as deemed necessary, by the instructor: - a.
 Session summary for each client session - b.
 Intake, mental status, background history, and treatment plans for each client - c.
 Termination/transfer summary for each client (even if seen only one session) upon termination - d.
 Treatment plan for every client, couple, or family should be ready in rough draft form prior to the 3rd session and both completed and approved by your supervisor by the start of the 4th session.
 A DSM diagnostic impression is required.
-This treatment plan is an educational exercise and is NOT to be shared with the client unless approved by the instructor. - 9.
+This treatment plan is an educational exercise and is NOT to be shared with the client unless approved by the instructor. - 7.
 Students need to have a professional disclosure prepared by the first class meeting.
 Two copies should be available for each new client (one for client and one for client file).